Arrested for Assault by Austin Area Law Enforcement?

 - A person can face assault charges if they “intentionally or knowingly cause physical contact with another when the person knows or should reasonably believe that the other will regard the contact as offensive or provocative.”
 This last section describes that an assault charge can be given to a person if they cause “provocative or offensive” physical contact even if bodily harm does not occur.

-Criminal Penalties For Assault In Texas
+Criminal Penalties For Assaultive Offenses In Texas

 Potential Defenses And Your Rights